Private company limited by shares

 Re-domiciliation – Effective since 31st March 2017, inward re-domiciliation of a foreign entity to Singapore is permitted.

-Compliance – Private Limited companies are required to prepare and maintain financial statements, and file them in their annual return to the Accounting and Corporate Regulatory Authority (ACRA) and pay the annual filling fee.
+Compliance – Private Limited companies are required to prepare and maintain financial statements, and file them in their annual return to the Accounting and Corporate Regulatory Authority (ACRA) and pay the annual filing fee.

 Accounts must be audited by a Singapore Certified Public Accountant, unless the private limited company had a total revenue or total assets of equal or less than SGD 10,000,000 or less than 50 employees, during two of the three previous financial periods.
 Instead, they just have to submit a solvency declaration signed by the company directors and company secretary in the prescribed form.